 Yes, it’s multi-miked, and sometimes the engineers play with the channels a bit much (especially at the start of the first track).

-That said, if you have the system for it, it’s very possible you have never heard most of these instruments sound this real, as if you were standing right in the studio with them.
-It’s that crazy good.
+That said, if you have the system for it, it’s very possible you have never heard most of these instruments sound this real on any other recording.
+It’s as if you were standing right in the studio with them.
+Yes, it’s that crazy good.

 It took two copies to provide you with top sound on both sides.
 Clean stereo pressings are very hard to find.
 Most copies are mono, and most copies are beat, and that combination makes for some slim pickings indeed.
 This side two is not especially quiet but it’s the best we can find, and we hope that when you hear the glorious sound the surfaces will be easy to ignore.
 If not, send it back.